korpling/pepperModules-TEIModules/README.md

 Enabling this flag triggers the deletion of everything from metadata keys but what is after the last '/'. '@' characters are also removed.

+### TEIImporter.ExcludeMetadata

+This flag enables the mechanism to exclude certain metadata defined by the keys in ExcludeMetadataList.

+### TEIImporter.ExcludeMetadataList

+List of keys of metadata to be omitted.
+Keys have to be separated by ";", e.g.:
+> ExcludeMetadataList = bibl;date;/fileDesc/publicationStmt/pubPlace